thuwahn/clique-bait-campaign-sql-python-bi/campaign_uplift_analysis.md

 # B. FUNNEL METRICS

 Funnel metrics are calculated using user-level flags to avoid double counting and to measure conversion from impression → click → purchase accurately.
-DAX measures are used to compute the distinct number of users at each stage of the funnel.
+DAX measures are used to compute the distinct number of users at each stage of the funnel:

 ```DAX
 Impression Users =